-Business objectives addressed by your case may go well beyond a good ROI.
+Your proposal may address business objectives that go well beyond a high ROI.
 The value of business case benefits should represent the worth of tangible contributions to meeting business objectives.

 Financial metrics such as return on investment (ROI), net present value (NPV), internal rate of return (IRR), and Payback period may serve as the primary decision criteria that your financial officers are looking for.
 Financial specialists often develop strong individual preferences for one or more of these metrics, based on their experience in the company and the industry.
 As a result, in pays to find out their individual views and preferences on financial metrics—before submitting your proposal.

 CFO Criterion 5